hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/_docs/how_to_istall_chrome_for_testing.md

 import pytest

 # Since no Python code was provided, we'll create dummy functions and classes
-# to demonstrate the testing structure.
+# to demonStarte the testing structure.
 Replace these with your actual code.

 class MyWebDriver: